linuxthor/kark/README.md

 ## How does it work?
 Really..

-You can think of KARL as simply a load of .o files in a directory somewhere on disk that are relinked by a makefile each time.
+You can think of KARL as simply a load of .o files in a directory somewhere on disk that are relinked by a script calling a makefile each time.

 ## What is KARK?

-KARK is a tool that attempts to patch sys_seteuid code in the kern_prot.o file to remove safety checks and relinks the kernel so that when the system is restarted a call like seteuid(0) from any unprivileged user will succeed.
-KARK is a minimal example of a rootkit-like program provided as a **proof of concept** for security research it does not attempt to hide or obscure it's actions in any way.
+KARK is a tool that attempts to patch sys_seteuid code in the kern_prot.o file to remove safety checks and relinks the kernel so that when the system is restarted any call like seteuid(0) from an unprivileged user will succeed.
+KARK is a minimal example of an **experimental** rootkit-like program provided as a **proof of concept** for security research and demonstration.

 ```
 $ ssh james@192.168.0.90